jarasmar/Learning_Journey_At_Makers/Week-4.md

 |  Update student      |                    |

-Student DB Table: _id is a primary-key and cohort_id is a foreign key (comes from cohort table)_
+- Student DB Table: _id is a primary-key and cohort_id is a foreign key (comes from cohort table)_.

 |  id  |    name   |    URL   | cohort_id |
 |:---------------------------------------:|